vigetlabs/elixir-deploy-quickstart/README.md

 $ sudo systemctl restart nginx
 ```

-The sample nginx config is not fit for real production usage.
-This will
+The sample nginx config is not fit for production usage.
+This will get
-get you started, but you should definitely setup SSL and HTTPS.
+you started, but you should definitely setup SSL and HTTPS.

 Follow [Digital Ocean's guide] for enabling SSL, and make sure You
 update the server config in `config/prod.exs`